 The Tom Green County Appraisal District (CAD) is a political subdivision of the State of Texas created effective January 1, 1981.
 The provisions of the Texas Property Tax Code govern the legal, statutory, and administrative requirements of the appraisal district.
-A five member board of directors, appointed by the taxing units within the boundaries of Tom Green County, constitutes the district's governing body.
-The chief appraiser, appointed by the board of directors, is the chief administrator and chief executive officer of the appraisal district.
+A five-member board of directors, appointed by the taxing units within the boundaries of Tom Green County, constitutes the district's governing body.
+The chief appraiser, appointed by the Board of Directors, is the chief administrator and chief executive officer of the appraisal district.

 The appraisal district is responsible for local property tax appraisal and exemption administration for 14 jurisdictions or taxing units in the county.
-Each taxing unit, such as the county, the city, school district, municipal utility district, etc., sets its own tax rate to generate revenue to pay for such things as police and fire protection, public schools, road and street maintenance, courts, water and sewer systems, and other public services.
+Each taxing unit, such as the county, the city, school district, municipal utility district, etc., sets its own tax rate to generate revenue to provide for education or public services.

-Appraisals established by the appraisal district allocate the year's tax burden on the basis of each taxable property's January 1st market value.
+Appraisals established by the appraisal district allocate the year's tax burden based on each taxable property's January 1st market value.
 The value is defined as market value in terms of cash or cash equivalent.
 The three approaches to value are considered during each type of appraisal, cost, market and income.